CQ DX for an SWL

 For short, to understand how this critical frequency affects your ability to hear DX stations, I suggest you to test various setup in the very simple propagation prediction program HFProp written by G4ILO.
 Then you will quickly understand what's the matter with the MUF according to the time of the day, the value you give to SFI (or SSN), and in a lesser extent to Ap and Kp indices that affect high latitude propagation.
 Of course, you can use other propagation programs, all providing a MUF forecast, the most complete and accurate showing the MUF status at earth scale in high resolution (e.g. DXAtlas or GeoAlert-Extreme Wizard 3 that deserves your attention).

 Propagation forecasts calculated with G4ILO's HFProp.
-At left during the period of maximum solar activity, for a solar flux index of 169 (SSN 125) on March 1, 2000 at 17:00 UTC, the MUF over Panama exceeds 34 MHz and even 41.6 MHz in Burkina Faso (XT).
-The entire side of the earth plunged into darkness is wide open on 20m but at that time you could probably not hear (either work) many stations from the american continent yet.
-At right the same situation but at the minimum of the solar activity with a solar flux of 72 (SSN 10).
+At left, during the period of maximum solar activity, for a solar flux index of 169 (SSN 125) on March 1, 2000 at 17:00 UTC, the MUF over Panama exceeds 34 MHz and even 41.6 MHz in Burkina Faso (XT).
+The entire side of the Earth plunged into darkness is wide open on 20m but at that time you could probably not hear (either work) many stations from the american continent yet.
+At right, the same situation but at the minimum of the solar activity with a solar flux of 72 (SSN 10).
 Now the MUF over Panama is only 17.3 MHz.
-That means that at this time you might probably not hear DX stations over 14 MHz because sky waves do not reflect back to the ground; these frequencies are closed.
+That means that at this time you might probably not hear DX stations over 14 MHz because sky waves are not reflected back to the ground; these frequencies are closed.

 Propagation forecasts calculated with G4ILO's HFProp during the minimum of the solar activity on March 1, 2006 (SFI 72, SSN 10).
 At left the poor propagation conditions expected on the 15-meter band.
 Indeed, the MUF over Panama is not higher than 17.3 MHz, less than half of what it was during the maximum of the solar activity.
 In such circumstances only low bands (1.8-7 MHz) remain open, mainly at night as displayed at right showing the forecast for the 40-meter band with, superimposed, the MUF/LUF chart for Central Africa (XT).
 Note that the 20 meter band is generally open all through the sun cycle, even if we experiment more noise, degradations and a band closing earlier in the afternoon during the quiet periods of its cycle.